Understanding Neurodermatitis: The Basics of Atopic Dermatitis

 - Evening primrose oil: Rich in gamma-linolenic acid, reduces inflammation

-"In our formulations, we synergistically combine various moisturizing factors.
-Urea opens the stratum corneum, glycerin attracts moisture, and plant oils seal it in for a long time." - Jiri Studnicky, H4H Naturals
+"In our formulations, we synergistically combine various humectants.
+Urea opens the stratum corneum, glycerin attracts moisture, and plant oils seal it in long-term." - Jiri Studnicky, H4H Naturals

-Experts distinguish between different strengths of topical corticosteroids.
-Here's an overview of the different options:
+Experts differentiate between various strengths of topical corticosteroids.
+Here is an overview of the different options:

 - Significant reduction in itching